 What can you do?

-Some actions you can take during these Flex Alerts to help avoid outages include:
+Take action during Flex Alerts to help avoid outages, including:

 - Pre-cool homes that morning by lowering thermostats to 72 and then raising to 78 degrees later in the afternoon and evening